Program Area: Older Adults

 Funding uses: General Operating Expense, Applied Project / Program, Capital Project

-Location of project: Preferred: Israel, Counties in Illinois: Cook County, DeKalb County, DuPage County, Grundy County, Kane County, Kendall County, Lake County, McHenry County, Will County, Counties in Indiana: Jasper County, Lake County, Newton County, Porter County, Counties in Maryland: Baltimore County, Baltimore city, Counties in Pennsylvania: Bradford County, Carbon County, Columbia County, Lackawanna County, Luzerne County, Monroe County, Montour County, Northumberland County, Pike County, Schuylkill County, Sullivan County, Susquehanna County, Wayne County, Wyoming County, Kenosha County, Wisconsin Other eligible locations: Israel, United States
+Location of project: Preferred: Israel, Hawaii, Maryland, San Francisco County, California, Counties in Illinois: Cook County, DeKalb County, DuPage County, Grundy County, Kane County, Kendall County, Lake County, McHenry County, Will County, Counties in New York: Bronx County, Kings County, New York County, Queens County, Richmond County, Counties in Pennsylvania: Bradford County, Carbon County, Columbia County, Lackawanna County, Luzerne County, Monroe County, Montour County, Northumberland County, Pike County, Schuylkill County, Sullivan County, Susquehanna County, Wayne County, Wyoming County Other eligible locations: Israel, United States

 Location of residency: Israel, United StatesView website Save Need help writing this grant?